imagineazhar/bikeshare/README.md

   <br><br>
 </div> -->
 ![Title](images/title.png)
-In this case study, I will perform data analysis for a fictional bike-share company (Cyclistic) in order to help them attraconvert casual riders into members.
+In this case study, I conducted data analysis for a fictional bike-share company (Cyclistic) to assist them in converting casual riders into subscribers.

 ## Task Statement